secdec/astam-correlator/threadfix-ham/src/main/java/com/denimgroup/threadfix/framework/impl/rails/routeParsing/README.txt

 # Extending and Maintenance

-Extending or fixing syntax parsing belongs in pass 1, the RailsAbstractRoutesParser.
+Extending or fixing syntax parsing belongs in pass 1, the RailsAbstractRoutesLexer.

 Adding support for new route-entry types belongs in pass 2.
 Implement a RailsRoutingEntry for your new route-entry type.
 When using RailsConcreteRoutingTreeBuilder, route-entry types are instantiated based on the available RailsRouters.